 Articles and Features

-Apart from books, we have also written numerous articles and book reviews for popular magazines, newsletters and newspapers, such as Ancestors, BBC History Magazine, Who Do You Think You Are? magazine, Folklife Quarterly, the London Archaeologist, Discover Your History, Somerset Magazine, Family History Monthly, Military History Monthly, South West Soundings, Quarterdeck, Gibraltar Heritage Journal, Jane Austen’s Regency World and Current Archaeology, as well as academic journals such as Oxford Journal of Archaeology, Britannia, Antiquity, Journal of the Kew Guild, Archaeological Journal and Surrey Archaeological Collections, far too many to list on this website, though a few details are given below of the more recently published pieces.
+Apart from books, we have also written numerous articles and book reviews for popular magazines, newsletters and newspapers, such as Ancestors, BBC History Magazine, Who Do You Think You Are? magazine, Folklife Quarterly, Folklife West, the London Archaeologist, Discover Your History, Boz in Oz, Somerset Magazine, Family History Monthly, Military History Monthly, South West Soundings, Quarterdeck, Gibraltar Heritage Journal, Jane Austen’s Regency World and Current Archaeology, as well as academic journals such as Oxford Journal of Archaeology, Britannia, Antiquity, Journal of the Kew Guild, Archaeological Journal and Surrey Archaeological Collections, far too many to list on this website, though a few details are given below of the more recently published pieces.
 Take a look as well at all our newsletters and blog pieces on this website.

 First of all, Gibraltar-themed articles.
 In the spring 2018 issue of Quarterdeck, we have a feature on what to see as a visitor to Gibraltar, especially from the Age of Sail.
 It’s well worth downloading this free online magazine here.
 Another magazine article, on ‘Gibraltar’, was published in BBC History Magazine for February 2017 (in their ‘My Favourite Place’ series), in which we focused on visiting military sites on Gibraltar.
 In Who Do You Think You Are? magazine 130 (September 2017), we have a Gibraltar-related article on the family of Colonel William Green, who was the Chief Engineer throughout the Great Siege, and his wife Miriam Watson.
 It describes the difficulties and discoveries in tracing their ancestry and life together, along with tips for tracing military and Gibraltar ancestors.